FAQ

 Are there lounges in Brown?

-There are three large lounges in Brown, one on the ground floor of the Tucker portal, one on the ground floor of Smith, and one on the ground floor of Davis, named Tucker Lounge, Smith Lounge, and Davis Lounge respectively.
-Tucker includes two televisions – where students enjoy watching Netflix and connecting to YouTube from their laptops, among other things – and a kitchen.
-While Tucker is more popular for social and food events, Smith includes a television and free cafe nights.
-If you are looking to study, there is a smaller lounge – The Cave – which tends to be quieter.
-We also have Rogers Music Room, a semi-soundproof practice room on the ground floor of Rogers with a piano.
+There are three large lounges in Brown, one on the ground floor of the Teal portal, one on the ground floor of Saffron, and one on the ground floor of Dandelion, named Teal Lounge, Saffron Lounge, and Dandelion Lounge respectively.
+Teal includes two televisions – where students enjoy watching Netflix and connecting to YouTube from their laptops, among other things – and a kitchen.
+While Teal is more popular for social and food events, Saffron includes a television and free cafe nights.
+If you are looking to study, there is a smaller lounge, called The Cave, which tends to be quieter.
+We also have Redwood Music Room, a semi-soundproof practice room on the ground floor of Redwood with a piano.

 How can I get involved with the Brown community?